 ear Miracles: Today a little kitchen magic DIY for your reading pleasures!
 Join me in my momma’s kitchen as we make Florida water and homemade rosewater.

-Florida is Spanish for “flower” so florida water basically means flower water.
+Florida comes from the Spanish word meaning flower “flore” so florida water basically means flower water.
+(The correct way to say flower water en Espanol is actually agua de flores, of which a lovely reader reminded me).
 The company Lanman and Murray has been making a commercial version of Florida Water since the 19th century.
 There are hundreds of recipes for florida water and it is used in all kinds of spiritual activities-from cleansing, blessing, and protecting, to offerings for the ancestors, to healing and removing negativity.

 I make my own Florida Water and each batch is slightly different because I use whatever aromatic flowers and herbs are available at the time.
 Florida water is quite commonly made with alcohol-which adds to its cooling effect.

 Below are two recipes that Momma Hen and I recently worked with to create our Spring/Summer batches of Florida Water:

 Momma Hen’s Rose-a-licious Florida Water:

 - 3-4 bottles of a commercial Florida water of your choice